doitintl/vpc-flowlogs-recorder/README.md

 <h2>February 2025 Update</h2>

 The Step Function was converted to JSONata and Variables.
-It was also moved to its own json file that is referenced from the SAM Template.
+The body (ASL) of the step function was moved from the SAM YAML template to its own JSON file, which is referenced from the SAM YAML Template.
 It is a simpler, smaller, clearer code than before.

 <h2>The Problem</h2>